-Finally, a horizontal thinning is performed for the airep, TOVS, SSM/I and SATOB reports.
+Finally, a horizontal thinning is performed for the airep, TOVS, GRAD, SSM/I and SATOB reports.
 The horizontal thinning of reports means that a predefined minimum horizontal distance between the nearby reports from the same platform is enforced.
 For airep reports the free distance between reports is currently enforced to about 125 km.
 The thinning of the airep data is performed with respect to one aircraft at a time (MOVPL, THIAIR).
 Reports from different aircraft may however be very close to each other.
 In this removal of redundant reports the best quality data is retained as the preceding quality control is taken into account.
 In vertical, the thinning is performed for layers around standard pressure levels, thus allowing more reports for ascending and descending flight paths.

-Thinning of TOVS, SSM/I and SATOB reports are each done in two stages controlled by THINN.
+Thinning of TOVS, GRAD, SSM/I and SATOB reports are each done in two stages controlled by THINN.
 For TOVS (THINNER), a minimum distance of about 70 km is enforced and, thereafter, a repeated scan is performed to achieve the final separation of roughly 250 km between reports from one platform.
 The thinning algorithm is the same as used for aireps except that for TOVS a different preference order is applied: a sea sounding is preferred over a land one, a clear sounding is preferred over a cloudy one and, finally, the closest observation time to the analysis time is preferred.
+For GRAD water vapour radiances, a similar thinning in two stages is applied with currently about 70 km minimum distance and about 125 km final separation (THINNER).
+During the thinning, preference is given to data having the largest fraction of clear sky in the clear-sky radiance average, high infrared brightness temperature (for GOES data) and, finally, a small standard deviation of brightness temperatures within the CSR mean.
+Note that prior to assimilation a coarser pre-thinning takes place already during observation preprocessing (see Chapter 10 'Satellite Data' in IFS documentation part OBSERVATIONS).
 A similar thinning technique is applied to SSM/I data and SATOB high-density data (THINNER).